DaveAppleton/TestSuite/readme.md

 ## Notes

 The code has been working - however since it was developed, I changed my dev machine to use solc-select which means that some of the compilation process needs to be re-worked (it also plays hell with my use of ABIGEN)

+## Plans

+Immediate work would be

+1. Handling of different compiler versions
+2. Monitoring of events
+3. Building a decent test script system instead of current hack